State of Aleppo

-The State of Aleppo (État d'Alep; دولة حلب Dawlat Ḥalab) was one of the five states that were established by the French High Commissioner of the Levant, General Henri Gouraud, in the French Mandate of Syria which followed the San Remo conference and the collapse of King Faisal I's short-lived monarchy in Syria.
+The State of Aleppo (État d'Alep; دولة حلب Dawlat Ḥalab) was one of the six states that were established by the French High Commissioner of the Levant, General Henri Gouraud, in the French Mandate of Syria which followed the San Remo conference and the collapse of King Faisal I's short-lived Arab monarchy in Syria.

-The other states were the State of Damascus (1920), the Alawite State (1920) and the State of Jabal Druze (1921).
-The State of Greater Lebanon (1920) became later the modern country of Lebanon.
-The capital of the State of Aleppo was Aleppo.
+The other states were the State of Damascus (1920), the Alawite State (1920), the State of Jabal Druze (1921), the Sanjak of Alexandretta (1921), as well as the State of Greater Lebanon (1920), which later became the modern country of Lebanon.

 Establishment

 The State of Aleppo was declared by the French General Henri Gouraud on 1 September 1920 as part of a French scheme to make Syria easier to control by dividing it into several smaller states.
 France became more hostile to the idea of a united Syria after the Battle of Maysaloun.
 The State of Aleppo included the Sanjak of Alexandretta and was governed by Kamil Pasha al-Qudsi.

 By separating Aleppo from Damascus, Gouraud wanted to capitalize on a traditional state of competition between the two cities and turn it into political division.
 The people in Aleppo were unhappy with the fact that Damascus was chosen as capital for the new nation of Syria.
 Gouraud sensed this sentiment and tried to manipulate it by making Aleppo the capital of a large and wealthier state with which it would have been hard for Damascus to compete.
 The State of Aleppo as drawn by France contained most of the fertile area of Syria, including the fertile country around Aleppo as well as the entire fertile basin of the Euphrates.
 The state also had access to the sea via the autonomous Sanjak of Alexandretta.
 On the other hand, Damascus, which is an oasis on the fringes of the Syrian Desert, had neither enough fertile land nor access to sea.
 Gouraud wanted to make the State of Aleppo attractive to its potential rulers by giving it control over most of the agricultural and mineral wealth of Syria, so that it would not want to re-unite with Damascus.